\"Writing.Com

 https://www.instagram.com/reel/C5hP7N9LhHW/?igsh=MXgxenV2dDNibXphOA==

 I became curious about it after coming across the big stone marker commemorating the many people that died in the fire.
 There were many that were not commemorated by name as many of the names were unknown.
 I am betting that the factory owner didn't bother to learn most of their names or to look at them as human beings.
-Unfortunately, that attitude still persists to thia day in many businesses, large and small.
-Some people just look at their employees as a body and not as an individual.
-They just think they can be replaced by another body.
+Unfortunately, that attitude still persists to this day in many businesses, large and small.
+Some people just look at their employees as bodies and not as individuals.
+So any employee is just a body and can simply be replaced by another body.
 I have had a few employers like this.
 One owned a large company with many employees and one owned a small business with very few employees.
-I have had more than just those 2 employers who didn't view their employees contributions or truly see or acknowledge them as unique and individual human beings who added value to their businesses.
+I have had more than just those 2 employers who didn't view their employees contributions as noteworthy or worthwhile or truly see or acknowledge them as unique and individual human beings who added value to their businesses.

 Triangle Shirtwaist Fire: March 25, 1911